atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 Permanent seats must be located at the head end and extend from the back wall to or beyond the outer edge of the bathtub.
 Specifications for grab bars and clearances are different for bathtubs with permanent seats.
-The head end provides back support at the seat and does not contain the 12\" minimum grab bar required at bathtubs with removable seats.
+The head end provides back support at the seat and does not contain the 12&Prime;
+minimum grab bar required at bathtubs with removable seats.

 ![Tub with permanent seat at head end
 ]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/45.jpg){: .img-large}

-![Detail of permanent seat that is 15\" deep min. and 17\" - 19\" high.
+![Detail of permanent seat that is 15 inches deep minimum and 17 inches to 19 inches high.
 Grab bars on the back wall extend to seat edge.
 There is no grab bar on the end wall at the seat.]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/46.jpg){: .img-large}

 #### Grab Bars and Clearance

-The grab bars on the back wall must extend to 15\" maximum from the head end wall so that they are usable from the seat.
+The grab bars on the back wall must extend to 15&Prime; maximum from the head end wall so that they are usable from the seat.

-![Tub with permanent seat and parallel grab bars on the back wall that extend 12" max. from the control wall and 15" max. from the head end wall.
-One bar is 33" -- 36" high and the other is 8" -- 10" above the tub rim.
-The height of the seat is 17" -- 19."]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/47.jpg){: .img-large}
+![Tub with permanent seat and parallel grab bars on the back wall that extend 12 inches maximum from the control wall and 15 inches maximum from the head end wall.
+One bar is 33 inches to 36 inches high and the other is 8 inches to 10 inches above the tub rim.
+The height of the seat is 17 inches to 19 inches.]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/47.jpg){: .img-large}

-![Clearance at a tub with a permanent seat is 30" wide min. and extends the length of the tub plus 12" beyond the head end wall.
+![Clearance at a tub with a permanent seat is 30 inches wide minimum and extends the length of the tub plus 12 inches beyond the head end wall.
 Persons using wheelchair shown aligning with permanent seat for side transfer.]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/48a.png){: .img-large}

-The clearance in front of the bathtub must extend 12\" minimum beyond the seat wall so people using wheelchairs can align with the seat for lateral transfer.
+The clearance in front of the bathtub must extend 12&Prime; minimum beyond the seat wall so people using wheelchairs can align with the seat for lateral transfer.
 The seat wall often extends farther than the edge of the bathtub.
 While the bathtub clearance does not have to abut the